Authority: Student Affairs

 - Adherence to Procedures: Failure to follow prescribed procedures and failure to observe assigned deadlines relative to appeals will result in rejection of the appeal request without review.

 - No Benefit of Hearing: Appeals to the president or Board of Supervisors do not guarantee the benefit of a hearing by the student directly before the appeal authority.

 - Limitation of Appeals: Appeals must relate to matters of student conduct.
 Grievances not related to student conduct (grade disputes, student employment grievances, general complaints) must be handled through appropriate complaint channels.

 - Appeal Materials and Evidence: Review of appeal requests are based on materials and evidence provided by the student and sanctioning party.

-- Procedural Review: Appeals to the President and UL System Board of Supervisors are limited to a determination of the compliance of the sanctioning authority with established and appropriate procedures at the institutional and system level.
+- Procedural Review: Appeals to the president (except as specified in Section 16.8) and UL System Board of Supervisors are limited to a determination of the compliance of the sanctioning authority with established and appropriate procedures at the institutional and system level.

 - Exhaustion of Recourse: Appealing students must exhaust their appeal procedures at each administrative level before advancing to the next level.